fastlane/fastlane/README.md

 > `spaceship` is named after the new Apple HQ in Cupertino.
 It allows you to seamlessly interact with the Apple Developer Portal using very simple Ruby code.

+Spaceship is a Ruby library that exposes the Apple Developer Center API.
+It’s super fast, well tested and supports all of the operations you can do via the browser.
+Scripting your Developer Center workflow has never been easier!

 `spaceship` uses simple HTTPs requests without any sort of web scraping.

-Using `spaceship`, the execution time of [sigh](https://github.com/KrauseFx/sigh) was reduced from over 1 minute to less than 5 seconds :rocket:
+Using `spaceship`, the execution time of [sigh](https://github.com/KrauseFx/sigh) was reduced from over 1 minute to less than 5 seconds.

 `spaceship` uses a combination of 3 different API endpoints, used by the Apple Developer Portal and Xcode.
 As no API offers everything we need, `spaceship` combines all APIs for you.
 [More details about the APIs](#technical-details).